 When conducting a transfer pricing study, all the transactions occurring between the related entities should be reviewed—as well as the legal structure, the organizational structure (including organizational charts), job descriptions, product flow, and selling activities—to determine what activities are performed by the parent company and what activities are performed by the subsidiary.
 This portion of the study may involve face-to-face interviews with functional area leaders.
 The purpose of this review is to identify which products and services are provided by the parent to the foreign subsidiary and, therefore, should be included in study for the determination of pricing.

 If you’re looking for help with transfer pricing, or if you’re thinking about bringing in financial consultants, then contact us!
 We’d be happy to help you define your needs and offer advice on next steps.
+We also offer related insights into creating an financial forecasting process in our ebook:

 About the Author